Investing for Beginners in Plain English

 Even those that don’t only accept accredited investors have limitations imposed on them.
 These limitations, at mostly state level, cover who may invest, and how much they can invest.

-Two of the best peer-to-peer platforms that welcome non-accredited investors are Prosper, and LendingClub.
+One of the best peer-to-peer platforms that welcome non-accredited investors is Prosper.

 Prosper requires a minimum investment of only $25 to get started.
 The investment horizon is between 36 months and 60 months.
 Historical returns average 5.1% per year.